Julian22222/PRACTICE/Next_and_NestJS/README-NEXT.md

 - Next.JS has a Rule when to use each component :
   - If you receive data from the server ( --> fetch('http://jsonplaceholder.type') ), or just showing something on the page - in this occasion use server components!!!
   - by default, components are server side components
   - if you work with user (if you use useState or other web hooks) - in this occasion use client side components!!! (check example in --> app/myhome/page.tsx).
-Whithout client side component it will show an error.
+Without client side component it will show an error.
 This component will be proccessed in browser
 - If you use client component add -> 'use client'
 - async await main function can be used only in server side components